12. Mistake to Avoid: Try not to use long lists of Values; instead, use Equivalence Classes and similar strategies

 - The first plan has only 400 possible tests.
 All 400 tests are needed to achieve pairwise coverage.

-- The second plan has more than a million possible tests.
+- The second plan has over a million possible tests.
 Only 11 tests are needed for pairwise coverage!